Gestational Diabetes: After Pregnancy

 Your blood sugar will most likely return to normal after delivery.
 But gestational diabetes is a warning sign that you are at risk of getting diabetes later in life.
 You're also more likely to have gestational diabetes with your next pregnancy.
 But you can take steps to reduce these risks.

-Breast milk is the best food for your baby.
+Breastmilk is the best food for your baby.
+Breastmilk only is recommended for at least your baby's first 6 months.
 Breastfeeding may also help lower your blood sugar.
 Your healthcare provider can show you how to breastfeed.
-Be sure to eat healthy foods and drink extra water while you’re breastfeeding.
+Be sure to eat healthy foods and drink extra water while you're breastfeeding.

 Your blood sugar needs to be back to normal before you get pregnant again.
 Have your blood sugar checked before you plan your next pregnancy.
 And remember that it's possible to get pregnant again soon after delivery.
 Talk to your healthcare provider about the best method of birth control for you and your partner.